 In the absence of complications or risk factors, treatment of the flu requires no prescription medication.
 However, to relieve fever and pain, you may take over-the-counter medicine such as acetaminophen, Tylenol® for example, and ibuprophen, Advil® for example.

 Avoid taking medication that includes identical ingredients at the same time.
 For instance, do not take Tylenol® and Tylenol® Sinus together because both these medicines contain acetaminophen.

 In certain cases, your doctor may prescribe antiviral medicine to reduce the duration and severity of your symptoms.
 This type of medication is most effective when taken at the onset of an infection.

-If your child is over 3 months old and has a fever, you may give them acetaminophen such as Tylenol®, following instructions given and according to your child’s weight.
+If your child is over 3 months old and has a fever, you may give him or her acetaminophen such as Tylenol®, following instructions given and according to your child’s weight.

 Avoid giving children and adolescents acetylsalicylic acid such as aspirin.
 Such medication can lead to a serious disease of the brain and liver known as ‘Reye's Syndrome’ in children and adolescents with the flu.

 The flu can lead to certain complications, including:

 For people considered more vulnerable to sickness, certain complications can lead to hospitalisation or even death.

 The flu virus lives best in fresh and dry areas.
 It can live up to 2 days on contaminated objects or up to 5 minutes on skin.

 The flu virus is very contagious.
 It is spread quickly from person to person in the following ways:

 A person infected with flu virus may be contagious:

 If you have the flu, avoid direct contact as much as possible with people most at risk of complications.
-This way, you reduce the risk of transmitting to them the illness.
+This way, you reduce the risk of transmitting the illness to them.